alexcoder04/if-schleife-bot/README.md

 ### Features

+ - assign a "member" role when the user accepted the server rules
  - assign project-/topic-specific roles with `/subscribe`
  - list all available roles with `/roleslist`
  - silence channels with `/silence` (`/dev/null` emulation :))